r0wdiggity/personneltracker/README.md

 git push -u origin master
 ```

-Add will queue up the files you've added.
+Add will queue up the files you've added and/or edited.
 Commit records a message for what you've done and preps the files to go upstream.
 Push syncs your local copy of the branch to the master copy on the repo.

 Sometimes as you are working, someone else will have already pushed to the master.
 When you do a ``` git fetch ``` and ``` git merge ``` to sync with the master, this will wipe out your progress.
 Save your work using: